 Output strength

-The 1992 National Environmental Quality Promotion and Protection Act mandates environmental impact assessments (EIAs) for 35 types of projects in order to minimize adverse environmental impacts.
-A 2018 amendment to this act, aligning it with the 2017 constitution, imposes penalties for the development of projects without EIA approval.
-However, the amendment appears ineffectual and has been criticized “for being an investment promotion law in disguise.”
+The 1992 National Environmental Quality Promotion and Protection Act requires environmental impact assessments (EIAs) for 35 types of projects to minimize adverse environmental impacts.
+A 2018 amendment to the act, aligning it with the 2017 constitution, imposes penalties for developing projects without EIA approval.
+However, the amendment appears ineffectual and has been criticized as “an investment promotion law in disguise.”

-In 2020, in response to a devastating drought, the Prayuth government created a Water Crisis Center.
-Since 2021, the Prayuth government has persisted in pushing a China-supported special economic zone in the Chana district of Songkhla province, despite multiple protests that the project will decimate the environment.
-However, the government did place limitations on gold mining by Akara Resources Plc in 2022.
+Since 2021, the Prayuth government and then the post-2023 Pheu Thai-led government have continued to pursue a China-supported special economic zone in the Chana district of Songkhla province, despite multiple protests arguing that the project will decimate the environment.

-In mid-2022, the government approved the country’s first-ever Climate Change Bill.
-According to some analysts, the law represented a significant step toward improving the country’s efforts in tackling global environmental problems, such as global warming.
-However, critics castigated the law as favoring big business while failing to engage with civil society, local communities, and smallholders when setting environmental policy.
+To some extent, the post-2023 Pheu Thai-led government has been proactive in addressing environmental problems.
+In 2024, officials met to address the issues of climate change, illegal hazardous waste disposal and reductions in greenhouse gas emissions.
+The country’s first-ever Climate Change Act took effect in late 2024 after years of delays.
+According to some analysts, the law represented a significant step toward improving the country’s efforts to tackle global environmental problems such as global warming.
+However, critics castigated the law as favoring big business while failing to engage with civil society, local communities and smallholders.

 Environmental policy